SBS Bank has delivered a solid result for the 2022-2023 financial year as it welcomed a record number of first home buyers and investment members.

-The SBS Group, which includes subsidiaries Finance Now, FANZ and SBS Insurance (Southsure), reported an operating surplus of $61.3 million for the year ending March 2022, up from $55.2 million the previous year.
+The SBS Group, which includes subsidiaries SBS Insurance, SBS Wealth and Finance Now reported an operating surplus of $51.8 million for the year ending 31 March 2023, a reduction of $9.5 million or 16% from the previous year.